Fully local Reshetikhin-Turaev theories: Complex -structures and central charge

-\begin{remark} It is important to note that we are not free to change the topological action of $\mathrm{Diff}(S^1)$ on $\cC\!f$ for theories with $c\neq 0$.
-This is because the functor we construct requires invariance under the group, and the first step, the descent from a genuine to a topological action on $\cC\!f$, uses the Virasoro action on the Hilbert spaces.
-This fixes the projective $\mathrm{Diff}^{p_1/4}(S^1)$-action on the same.
-The source objects must carry topological charges cancelling the (now flat) projective cocycles of the representation. \end{remark}

-\begin{remark} The central charge match in Theorem~\ref{logmu}.ii is not sufficient: the unstable summand $\bZ/4$ in Proposition~\ref{ofgroups} also requires matching.
-We do not know an instance where this problem appears naturally, although of course we can tensor the TQFT with an unstable invertible factor to create a mismatch. \end{remark}
+\begin{remark} The condition in Theorem~\ref{logmu}.ii is not sufficient: the unstable summand~$\bZ/4$ from $\pi_3\Sigma^2MT\Spin_2$ also needs matching.
+We do not know an instance where this problem occurs, although we can force a mismatch by tensoring the TQFT with an unstable invertible factor. \end{remark}